Bernard Mizeki College: Recent Challenges

 In November 2015, the Cabinet of Zimbabwe adopted a civil service reform report that recommended the withdrawal of government funding for teacher salaries at private and trust schools.
 The move was part of broader austerity measures in response to the country's ongoing economic crisis.

 At the time, the government was providing salary support to 17 teachers stationed at Bernard Mizeki College.
 Nationally, it was estimated that teachers at private schools were receiving a total of approximately US$70 million annually in salaries and allowances from the government budget.

 Following the policy change, Bernard Mizeki College was required to engage parents and guardians in discussions to determine alternative arrangements for sustaining teacher salaries.
 Any proposed agreements were to be submitted to the Ministry of Primary and Secondary Education for approval.
 Affected teachers at the college reportedly received their final government-paid salaries from the Salary Services Bureau in July 2016.

-Community Engagement and Alumni Support Initiatives

-Bernard Mizeki College has made considerable efforts to strengthen engagement with its alumni community and surrounding stakeholders through events, partnerships, and communication platforms.

-One of the college’s flagship alumni events is the **Annual Bernard Mizeki College Golf Day**, introduced by Headmaster Howard Mathews.
-The event is held each year as a fundraising and networking initiative, attracting Old Mizekians, parents, and corporate partners.
-Proceeds from the Golf Day contribute towards infrastructure development, bursary support, and student welfare programs.

-In conjunction with the Golf Day, the college also introduced **Old Mizekian Weekend**, envisioned as an alumni homecoming celebration.
-The event was designed to coincide with the Golf Day to maximize participation.
-However, it has struggled to gain traction and was not held on three separate occasions due to limited participation and low turnout.
-Despite these challenges, efforts continue to revive and promote the concept among the wider alumni base.

-In 2023, the college hosted a more successful initiative—an **Old Boys Weekend**—which included friendly sporting competitions.
-One of the highlights was a football match between Bernard Mizeki College Old Boys and their counterparts from Kutama College, promoting camaraderie and school pride across generations.

-To enhance communication and alumni coordination, the **Old Mizekian Association** maintains an official website at Old Mizekians.
-The platform serves as a central hub for event announcements, project updates, networking opportunities, and fundraising campaigns led by former students of the college.